DAGWorks-Inc/hamilton/SECURITY.md

     limitations under the License.
 -->
 # Security Policy
 The security surface area of Apache Hamilton should be pretty small in comparison to other projects.
-But to get a better mark on Github, we're including this policy file for completeness.

 ## Supported Versions